EN

 Sources

-What is covered on The Science of Touch Typing: What Cognitive Research Shows?
+What is covered on The Science of Touch Typing?

 Touch typing is more than a classroom method.
 Cognitive research shows how automaticity, finger use, and error correction separate trained typists from ordinary ones.